-If you’re new to the world of gynecology, either because you’re young or you’ve just never gotten around to making an appointment, you might not know what a Pap smear is.
-Or you know what it is, you just don’t know why it’s important.
-We’ve put together a simple overview of the Pap smear: what it is, what it does, when you need one, and why!
+If you’re new to the world of gynecology, either because you’re young or you’ve just never gotten around to making an appointment, you might not know what a Pap smear is or why getting one is important.
+We’ve put together a simple overview of the Pap smear: what it is, what’s involved, when you need one, and why!

 A Pap smear, also called a Pap test, is a procedure to test for cervical dysplasia (precancerous cells on the cervix) and cervical cancer.
 When you make a well woman appointment with your gynecologist, she will likely perform a Pap smear if you are due for one.
 Essentially, a Pap smear involves collecting cells from your cervix (which is the lower, narrow end of your uterus that’s at the top of your vagina).